English Language and Linguistics

 Our courses combine an excellent learning environment with outstanding teaching, research and practice.
 We’re proud that our courses are consistently ranked highly in the National Student Survey (NSS), and this reflects both the quality of our programmes and the dedication of our inspiring staff.

-You will be taught by leading academics, published researchers and practitioners who have particular expertise in areas including writing and editing fiction, spoken discourse analysis, rhetoric and sociolinguistics.
+You will be taught by leading academics, published researchers and practitioners who have particular expertise in areas including psycholinguistics, spoken discourse analysis, the study of names, sociolinguistics and sign linguistics.

 The Bristol Centre for Linguistics holds regular events, seminars and conferences, and its research feeds directly into our teaching.

 Students are supported throughout their studies by an Academic Personal Tutor providing academic advice and guidance.
 Student Support Advisers offer further academic information and advice, and can help to co-ordinate support for your studies.
-We also provide academic study skills support.
+We also provide academic study skills support, which is further embedded into the curriculum.

-After an introduction to the core aspects of language, linguistics and writing; you will gain specialist knowledge in areas including second language acquisition, teaching English, bilingualism, ideation and commercial writing.
-You will then apply this understanding in level three modules such as forensic analysis, copywriting, speech and language therapy, and learning and teaching a second language.
+After an introduction to the core aspects of English language and linguistics; you will gain specialist knowledge in areas including second language acquisition and bilingualism, discourse analysis and areas of grammar.
+You will then apply this understanding in level three modules relating to TESOL, language and gender and the cultural history of the English Language.

 Full-time students study four modules per academic year and each includes an average of three contact hours per week.
 We use a variety of teaching methods: from formal lectures, seminars, online lectures and workshops, to one-to-one tutorials.